Sonatas for viola da gamba and harpsichord (Bach): Sonata No. 2 in D major, BWV 1028

 The first movement begins with the gamba introducing a thematic fragment repeated by the harpsichord.
 The following movement includes echos and from the first one, especially of the latter half of the first movement.
 The third movement is in the rhythm of a siciliano, followed by a fast movement in 6/8 time.
-Parts of this sonata were used in Bach's St Matthew Passion.
+This sonata was written for the seven-string viola da gamba also used in Bach's St Matthew Passion.